pthak006/ClimateBench/README.md

 ```
 python3 --version
 ```
-In case its not available install python3 using the following command:
+In case it's not available install python3 using the following command:
 ```
 sudo apt-get install python3
 ```